History of Gust Rosenfeld

 Fred W. Rosenfeld joined the firm in 1924 and led the development of its highly regarded municipal bond practice area, a reputation that continues today.
 In 1964, his son, Fred H. Rosenfeld, joined the firm and currently practices in the areas of municipal bonds and government law.
 Fred H. co-founded and is a charter member of the American College of Bond Counsel.

 Like Fred H. Rosenfeld, Devens Gust joined his father's firm and represented bankers, ranchers and individuals for 40 years.
 The third generation of the Gust family, Morgan Gust, practiced banking and commercial law at Gust Rosenfeld until 1988.

 In 1992, the firm shortened its name to Gust Rosenfeld.
 Today, we continue to thrive and maintain the tradition of providing high quality, personal service to all of our clients.
-With more than 60 attorneys in Phoenix and Tucson, the firm offers counsel to clients ranging from individuals to Fortune 100 companies in virtually all areas of law, from alternative dispute resolution to trusts and estates.
+With more than 60 attorneys, the firm offers counsel to clients ranging from individuals to Fortune 100 companies in virtually all areas of law, from alternative dispute resolution to trusts and estates.